 The SIGNA Seed Exchange is a major benefit of membership.
 It is also the main fund raiser for SIGNA.
 The proceeds go toward the publication of our SIGNA Bulletin and help to sponsor collecting trips, special publications, and research grants.

-46th Species Iris Seed Exchange
+48th Species Iris Seed Exchange

-Greetings from the Seed Exchange Chairs, Jim Murrain and Jim Waddick.
+Greetings from the Seed Exchange Chair.

 ABBREVIATIONS: Abbreviations following the name: HP means Hand Pollinated, OP means Open Pollinated, WC means Wild Collected, and ex. indicates that the seeds were originally from another specific source (such as a person, a seed exchange, wild location, named cultivar, or a garden).
 Seeds of named cultivars ARE NOT identical to their parents and should never be given that name in the garden.
 They are new seedlings.
 Colors are abbreviated using English names.

 AVAILABLE SEEDS: After each item in the seed list, you will find an abbreviation estimating the total number of seeds available.

 REFERENCES: "The Iris" by Brian Mathew, "Iris of China" by James Waddick and Zhao Yu-tang, "The World of Iridaceae" by Clive Innes and the SIGNA Checklists are used to verify names.
 In a few instances, we have included names that we were unable to verify.
 You should also consult the SIGNA Species Database.
 There you can view information and photos of flowers, plants and seeds.
 Correct seed identification is not guaranteed, but based on information supplied by donors.
 The AIS Iris Encyclopedia is also a useful source of information on names: http://wiki.irises.org/bin/view

 DONATIONS: WE HAVE A NEW SEED CHAIR!
 Send your seed donations to: